 The Moss tends to grow on trees, often falling down from them.
 You’ll be able to see it where it tends to be most frequent in long strands that can resemble curtains.
 You could take some of this moss off of the trees and store it for later.
 Once it dies, it will dry up and catch flames.

 The best part?
-Spanish Moss will burn at an intense rate until it’s completely gone and catch any spark you can land on it.
+Spanish Moss will burn at an intense rate until it’s completely gone and catch a spark very easily.
 The only thing you need to keep in mind is to make sure it’s dead and/or no longer containing any water.
-Otherwise, it won’t be an effective natural fire tinder for you.
+Otherwise, it won’t be an effective tinder for you.

 Old Man’s Beard

-Likely the most famous of the numerous natural fire tinder sources, Old Man’s Beard is basically a God-send for people.
-Keep in mind that we do not mean you need to find an old man and set his beard on fire.
-Old Man’s Beard is a small tree or shrub.
+Likely the most famous of the numerous natural tinder sources, Old Man’s Beard is basically a God-send for people.
+Keep in mind that we do not mean you need to find an old man and set his beard on fire – it’s a small tree or shrub.

 You’ll find it in places throughout the United States.
 However, it is most commonly found in the Southeastern section of the country.
 Of course, you do not want to lite up the whole tree obviously.
-So what do you use to work as a natural fire tinder?
+So what do you use to work as tinder?

 You’ll use the hanging lichen, which is basically hanging fungus.
-It’ll be on the branches and nearest to the trunk of the Old Man’s Beard tree.
-Once you grab this and make sure it dries out, it can be used to work as great fire tinder.
+It’ll be on the branches and nearest to the trunk of the tree.
+Once you grab this and make sure it dries out, it can be used to work as great tinder.